JeffGregorio/LibAG/README.md

 We can make one of a few things happen when the values match.
 In Pulse Width Modulation (PWM) mode, a compare match sets a pin high or low.
 In Clear Timer on Compare Match (CTC) mode, a compare match resets the value and calls an Interrupt Service Routine (ISR)--a kind of function that gets called by a peripheral.

-We can use them as DACs in PWM mode if we configure much higher PWM rates than the 960Hz used by `analogWrite()`--you can likely guess why modulating, say, a 2000Hz sine wave on a 960Hz pulse is a fool's errand.
+We can use timers as DACs in PWM mode if we configure much higher PWM rates than the 960Hz used by `analogWrite()`--you can likely guess why modulating, say, a 2000Hz sine wave on a 960Hz pulse is a fool's errand.

 Our timing needs (churning out samples at a regular rate) can be handled with no overhead by timers in CTC mode, by external clock signals, or even by the ADC alone.
 To do this, we'll do our processing in ISRs instead of `loop()`.